Gaurav0/fresh-tape/README.md

 ## test.onFinish(fn)

-The onFinish hook will get invoked when ALL `tape` tests have finished right before `tape` is about to print the test summary.
+The onFinish hook will get invoked when ALL `fresh-tape` tests have finished right before `fresh-tape` is about to print the test summary.

 `fn` is called with no arguments, and its return value is ignored.

 ## test.onFailure(fn)

-The onFailure hook will get invoked whenever any `tape` tests has failed.
+The onFailure hook will get invoked whenever any `fresh-tape` test has failed.

 `fn` is called with no arguments, and its return value is ignored.